-Pathology represents a major foundation of medical science and oratice.
+Pathology represents a major foundation of medical science and practice.
 It encompasses all aspects of disease, including knowledge of the cause and effects of disease, and the organisms response to disease.
 Knowledge of how an organism responds to disease is important as sometimes disease arises as a result of an innate response of the organism to injury or infection.

-The overall aim of the Undergraduate Pathology curriculum is to explore the underlying general principles of Pathology and Laboratory Medicine and to illustrate those using specific cases.
+The overall aim of the undergraduate pathology curriculum is to explore the underlying general principles of Pathology and Laboratory Medicine and to illustrate those using specific cases.
 This effort encompasses a broad range of biological disciplines, including cell biology, molecular biology and genetics.
 The lectures are closely integrated with practical sessions.

 An important teaching resource is the Histopatholgy Mueseum which houses a comprehensive collection of anatomical pathology specimens and slides.
 Formal lectures in Forensic Pathology are also conducted in year 3. learn more